RudiKlassen-zz/Autopad/README.md

 ### Hue Bridge Configuration

-To communicate with the Hue Bridge, a new user on the Withelist must first be added to the Bridge (for more information, see https://developers.meethue.com).
+To communicate with the Hue Bridge, a new user on the whitelist must first be added to the Bridge (for more information, see https://developers.meethue.com).
 A token will then be generated, which is required for REST authentication.
 Both the IP of the bridge in the local network and the token must be adjusted in the _application.properties_.

 Alternatively, these properties can also be set when starting the jar like that.